lucaleonect/nqa_server/docs/api.md

 - The upload endpoint rejects files that do not end in `.npy`; this guards against accidental CSV uploads.
 - Large files are streamed to disk using `shutil.copyfileobj`; the API does not keep them in memory.
 - ZIP downloads create a temporary file using `NamedTemporaryFile(delete=False)`; FastAPI handles cleanup when the response is closed.
+- The HTML job list contains an “open dashboard” action for `RUNNING`/`DONE` jobs; clicking it opens the Optuna dashboard in a new tab using the public URL returned by the API.